propalparolnapervom/NETWORK/Overall.md

 ## How App sends data
 OS kernel knows how to:
 - create a Package to be send over the network;
-   - send it over the network.
+- send it over the network by making routing decision:
+  - chosing, whether it's local network or router has to be used;
+  - which router to use in the local network (if there are few of them);
+  - which Network Interface Card to use (if the computer has multiple of them);

 Package constructions is done inside of `OS kernel`.